lodash-archive/grunt-lodash/README.md

     'moduleId': 'underscore',
     // with or without the --
     // these are the only tested options,
-    // as the others don't make sense to use here 'flags': [
+    // as the others don’t make sense to use here 'flags': [
       '--stdout',
       'development',